prashantabellad/cypress-example-login/README.md

 # E2E Automated Tests for Biorev

-Automated tests for login functionality using Cypress with and without Page Object Model.
+Automated tests for login functionality using Cypress with both approaches of with and without Page Object Model.

 Please refer to my blogpost on why I prefer not build test suites in Cypress with Page Object Model https://medium.com/@prashantabellad/thinking-beyond-page-object-model-in-cypress-test-automation-310e32840473